-Okay so now that you see this activity or whatever it is, you can hop onto google and type it in to look up some stats.
+Now that you see this activity or whatever it is, you can hop onto google and type it in to look up some stats.
 Maybe its that you’re scared of flying?
 You could look up how many people fly each year.
 That number is incredible.
 Maybe its moving to a new city (I’ve done this more times than I can count).
 Maybe it’s getting on the phone to make a call to someone you lost contact with over the years.
 We all have different things.

 The simple fact that you wrote it down is awesome by the way.
 Most people don’t do it… that’s why most people never live to their full potential, but I know you’re different.

 The next thing, if you’re crazy enough to give it a try, is to look up how you can do whatever it is you are scared of.
 If it’s flying, hop onto a travel site and plan a trip.
-Go through the process of picking a destination, picking a date and thinking about what it will be like at this new place.
+Go through the process of picking a destination, a date and thinking what it will be like at this new place.
 Going through the website doesn’t mean you have to board the plane.
 You don’t even have to buy the ticket!

 Going through the motions of setting up and planning to do the thing will make a shift happen in your mind.
 You’ll probably have that “oh shit” moment, where it becomes real.
 Stay with that feeling, get comfortable with it.
 I know you’ve seen that picture where it shows your comfort zone and how you’re supposed to do stuff outside of your comfort zone…

 this feeling you’re having right now… that’s what it’s like outside of your comfort zone.
 It feels a little weird, doesn’t it?
-The good news is that you’ll get more comfortable with the feeling the more you do these things… and you didn’t even have to leave the house to do it!
+The good news is you’ll get more comfortable with the feeling the more you do these things… and you didn’t have to leave the house to do it!